Guilty Crown: Print

 A manga adaptation titled Guilty Crown, written by Yōsuke Miyagi and illustrated by Shion Mizuki, was serialized in Square Enix's Monthly Shōnen Gangan between the November 2011 and December 2013 issues.
 Square Enix released seven tankōbon volumes between January 21, 2012, and December 21, 2013.
-The manga adpatation is based first half anime with second half anime both some elements and storylines.
+The manga adaptation is based first half anime with second half anime both some elements and storylines.
 A second manga titled Guilty Crown: Dancing Endlaves, written by Gan Sunaaku and illustrated by Ryōsuke Fukai, was serialized in ASCII Media Works' Dengeki G's Magazine between the July 2012 and May 2014 issues.
 Three volumes were released between January 26, 2013, and May 27, 2014.

 A side story novel titled Guilty Crown: Princess of Deadpool was written by Gan Sunaaku from Nitroplus, with illustrations done by a Production I.G and Nitroplus collaboration.
 A special version that came along with a special book cover was first sold at Anime Contents Expo 2012 in between March 31 and April 1, while the official release was on April 25.
 The first chapter was put up for public reading.